Best Light Therapy Lamps

 Best Color Rendering: HappyLight Duo Desk

-The Duo Desk has a fantastic CRI rating of 94.5 making it a perfect desk SAD lamp for anyone who does color-sensitive work, or if you’re just someone who appreciates a nice high-quality light source.
+The Duo Desk has a fantastic CRI rating of 94.5, making it a perfect desk SAD lamp for anyone who does color-sensitive work or appreciates a high-quality light source.

-This light offers 7 total brightness settings, which is pretty unheard of, allowing you to dial in the exact brightness you’re looking for.
+This light offers seven total brightness settings, which is pretty unheard of.
+This allows you to dial in the exact brightness you’re looking for.

-And of course, there are the three selectable color temps that are oh-so familiar to the HappyLight line-up.
+Of course, three selectable color temps are familiar to the HappyLight lineup.

-If you’d like to learn more about the various HappyLight options you can read our in-depth review here.
+You can read our in-depth review here if you’d like to learn more about the various HappyLight options.

 HappyLight Duo Desk